MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-rpa-bots.md

  ![environment maker role.jpg](./media/hosted-rpa-bots/hosted-rpa-bots-roles.jpg)

-Environment Maker role can create and share custom VM Images (see also [Use custom VM Images for your hosted RPA bots](./hosted-rpa-bots.md#use-custom-vm-images-preview-for-your-hosted-rpa-bots-preview), as this requires create and append privileges on the Flow Machine Image.
+Environment Maker role can create and share custom VM Images (see also [Use custom VM Images for your hosted RPA bots (preview)](./hosted-rpa-bots.md#use-custom-vm-images-preview-for-your-hosted-rpa-bots-preview), as this requires create and append privileges on the Flow Machine Image.

 Admins can also use the roles provided as part of Desktop Flows ( see [Manage Machines - Update permissions based on security roles](./manage-machines.md#update-permissions-based-on-security-role).

 ### Desktop Flows Machine Owner Role

-By default, Desktop Flows Machine owner can create Hosted RPA Bots groups but cannot create custom VM images  - they can only used previously shared custom VM images in their own Hosted RPA Bots groups (see also [Use custom VM images (preview) for your hosted RPA bots (preview)](./hosted-rpa-bots.md#use-custom-vm-images-preview-for-your-hosted-rpa-bots-preview).
+By default, Desktop Flows Machine owner can create Hosted RPA Bots (preview) groups but cannot create custom VM images  - they can only used previously shared custom VM images in their own Hosted RPA Bots (preview) groups (see also [Use custom VM images (preview) for your hosted RPA bots (preview)](./hosted-rpa-bots.md#use-custom-vm-images-preview-for-your-hosted-rpa-bots-preview).

 ![machine owner role.jpg](./media/hosted-rpa-bots/hosted-rpa-bots-roles-2.jpg)

 ### Desktop Flows Machine Image Admin Role

 The Desktop Flows Machine Image Admin role only brings full privileges on the Flow Machine Image entity.
-In particular, it allows users with this role to share / unshare VM images to be used for created Hosted RPA Bots in their environment.
-See also [Create Hosted RPA bots](./hosted-rpa-bots.md#create-hosted-rpa-bots-preview) for information about sharing pre-provisioned VM Images before creating your first Hosted RPA Bots group.
+In particular, it allows users with this role to share / unshare VM images to be used for created Hosted RPA Bots (preview) in their environment.
+See also [Create Hosted RPA bots (preview)](./hosted-rpa-bots.md#create-hosted-rpa-bots-preview) for information about sharing pre-provisioned VM Images before creating your first Hosted RPA Bots (preview) group.

 ![image admin role.jpg](./media/hosted-rpa-bots/hosted-rpa-bots-roles-3.jpg)

-## Hosted RPA bots limitations
+## Hosted RPA bots (preview) limitations

 ### Geographical availabilities/restrictions